 About the Tutor

-Nigel Hicks has been a professonal photographer for over 20 years, photographing all over the world for a range of travel clients and photo libraries, including Dorling Kindersley and the National Geographic Creative.
-He is a Fellow of the BIPP, and has been running his own photography workshops, mostly in southwest England, for the past eight years.
+Nigel Hicks has been a professional photographer for over 20 years, photographing all over the world for a range of travel clients and photo libraries, including Dorling Kindersley and the National Geographic Creative.
+He is a Fellow of the BIPP, and has been running his own photography workshops, mostly in southwest England, for the past 10 years, as well as occasional photography tours to Iceland.
 Although he works in a number of photographic genres, his first love is landscape photography, and it is in this field that most of his teaching is concentrated.
 To see examples his work go to www.nigelhicks.com.

 Time: 1pm to dusk (approx. 8.30pm)